 \section{Abstract}

 A long-lived magnetar, potentially originating from a binary neutron star system, has been proposed to explain the extended emission observed in certain short-duration gamma-ray bursts (sGRBs), and is posited as a potential central engine to power the engine-fed kilonovae.
 Previously, the process by which energy is injected into the surrounding ejecta/jet was widely believed to be nearly isotropic.
 In this study, we employ special relativity magnetohydrodynamic (SRMHD) simulations to investigate the wind injection process from a magnetar central engine.
 We explore the dynamics and energy distribution within the system and found that the parameter $\alpha=u_{\rm A}/u_{\rm MWN}$ can be used to indicate the collimation of the magnetar wind energy injection, where $u_{\rm A}$ is the local Alfven four-speed and $u_{\rm MWN}$ is the four-speed of the magnetar wind nebular (MWN) formed from wind-ejecta collision.
 A significant portion of the injected energy from the magnetar spin-down wind will be channeled to the jet axis due to collimation within the MWN.
 Achieving isotropic energy injection requires a significantly small $\alpha$ that necessitates either an ultra-relativistic expanding MWN or an extremely low magnetization MWN, both of which are challenging to attain in sGRBs.
-Consequently, a considerably reduced energy budget (by a factor of up to 10) is anticipated to be injected into the ejecta for engine-fed kilonovae.
+Consequently, a considerably reduced energy budget { (i.e. energy per solid angle reduced by a factor of up to 10 with respect to the value under isotropic assumption}) is anticipated to be injected into the ejecta for engine-fed kilonovae.
 Engine-fed kilonovae would appear fainter than originally anticipated.